morse-simulator/morse/doc/morse/user/beginner_tutorials/hri_tutorial.rst

     # Import the human model.
     human = Human()

     # Use the standard environment 'sandox.blend'.
-You could use any other.
+You could use any of them.
     env = Environment('sandbox')

 Launch MORSE with this script (``morse run hri.py``).
-You can move around the human with the arrow keys.
+You can move the human using the arrow keys.

 .. note::
-    If you are running MORSE on a Unix machine, you can start your script with ``#! /usr/bin/env morseexec``.
+    If you are running MORSE on a Unix machine, you can make the first line of your script: ``#! /usr/bin/env morseexec``.

-    Mark then your script as executable (``chmod +x hri.py``).
-You can now quickly start your simulation by calling ``./hri.py``.
+    You can then make your script executable with ``chmod +x hri.py``.
+    You can now quickly start your simulation simply by running ``./hri.py``.

 Where is my human?